 Qualified GPs: Support

 CPD for Qualified GPs in Wessex was historically co-ordinated by the GP Tutors working in each patch.
-However, from December 2017 the GP tutor role will no longer exist.
-The Wessex GP Educational Trust (WGPET) hopes to continue to provide the educational events and support previously offered by Health Education Wessex, and details of all GP education in the region can be found on their website:
+However, as of December 2017 the GP tutor role no longer exists.
+The Wessex GP Educational Trust (WGPET) continues to provide the educational events and support previously offered by Health Education Wessex, and details of all GP education in the region can be found on their website:

-The GPs leaving the tutor role are also able to help signpost you should you need help, please contact the office: firstname.lastname@example.org
+The GPs who were in the tutor role are also able to help signpost you should you need help, please contact the Patch Office firstname.lastname@example.org

 The aim of the GP Retainer Scheme is to: